 Fulfilling the requirements of Clause 7, Support, requires a similar approach.
 Phrase the “shall statements” as questions and then give reflective responses.
 For Clause 5 and 7 you may want to capture these responses in notes for your own purposes or for training, but there is no requirement to do so.

 In terms of compliance, just be sure you can answer the question appropriately when the internal or external auditor asks, and that other members of the organization give answers that are consistent with your compliance methods.
 Be aware, however, that after you give an auditor the answer, he or she will then seek objective evidence that you do, indeed, do things that way (such as meeting agendas, minutes, or collaboration from other interviewees).

 There is no simple advice or direct methods for complying with the requirements found in Clause 5 and Clause 7.
-Phase 3 is as much about understanding and awareness as it is about creating new processes and documentation.
+It is as much about understanding and awareness and how managers use procedures or work instructions than it is about creating new processes and documentation.
 Each and every organization has to decide how they currently fulfill requirements, or how they will fulfill them (if they are currently unfilled).